Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 We used a purposive sampling to select AI for social good projects.
-The projects were selected based on the following criteria: (i) targeted a problem in a high-stakes domain, (ii) were deployed on the ground with active users in non-Western contexts, and (iii) incorporated at least one AI technology as a core component.
+The projects were selected based on the following criteria: (i) targeted a problem in a high-stakes domain, (ii) were deployed on the ground with active users in non-Western contexts, (iii) were made available to users at no financial cost and operated by non-profit institutions, and (iv) incorporated at least one AI technology as a core component.
+In our study, we categorize mainstream language technologies as AI technologies.
+We focus specifically on Machine Translation (MT), Language Models, and Automatic Speech Recognition (ASR), as they constitute the most widely deployed forms of AI today and therefore provide a useful lens for understanding patterns that extend to other AI domains.
 We also sampled across domains, geographies, languages, and institutional contexts to ensure diversity.

 Table~\ref{tab:projects} shows the \textbf{eight projects} we selected spanning \textbf{four domains} (education, healthcare, agriculture, legal).
+With the exception of two projects (\prompts and \farmerchat), all the projects were cross organizational collaborations, where a non-governmental organization (NGO) handled the implementation and a technology company handled the technical aspects.
+Aforementioned two organizations, however, had sufficient in-house capacity to develop AI technologies given the large scale of their operations.

-These projects varied widely in scope -- from pilot scale ($<\!500$ users) to large deployments (up to $\sim$350,000 users).
+The projects varied widely in scope -- from pilot scale ($<\!500$ users) to large deployments (up to $\sim$350,000 users).
 The projects were based in \textbf{seven countries} (India, Bangladesh, Colombia, Kenya, Ethiopia, Nigeria, Ghana) and supported \textbf{18 languages}.
 Projects leveraged multiple delivery mediums (Web apps, Mobile apps, WhatsApp, SMS) for delivering the solution, and a range of AI technologies (LLMs; speech technologies for Text-to-Speech (TTS)/Speech-to-Text (STT); Neural Machine Translators (NMTs); transformer-based classifiers).
-The project names are pseudonymized in the paper to ensure anonymity.
+Two of the projects -- \suvas and \padhai -- are pseudonymized in the paper to ensure anonymity as requested by the participants.